 The headlines speak for themselves: “The Over-Scheduled Child,” “10 Signs Your Kid Is Too Busy,” “Pressured Parents, Stressed-Out Kids.”
 Modern children have schedules that would leave the heads of our grandparents spinning.
-From sports to music lessons, from cooking classes to hours of homework, most children these days have packed schedules.
+From sports to music lessons, from cooking classes to hours of homework, most children these days have packed schedules with activities.

 We have allowed these activities to multiply because we love our children—we want them to be well-rounded and successful adults.
 Even if we don’t like the pace, we often get on the bandwagon because we don’t want our kids to be left behind.
 I don’t want to be responsible for my son sitting on the bench during the basketball game or my daughter not getting into her dream college.
 I love my children and I want opportunities and subsequent success to be available to them.

 As Christian parents, we have the privilege of teaching our children who Jesus Christ is, our need for redemption, and what it means to love Him above everything else.
 (Deut 10:12-13, Prov 22:6, Psa 78:4).
 This is our higher calling.
 Only the Lord can save our children, but often God uses parents as his instruments of grace.

 We want to be faithful.
 Moses told parents in Israel to continually teach their children to love the Lord with all their heart, soul, and might (Deut 6:5).
 Regarding the Lord’s words, he said, “You shall teach them diligently to your children and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise” (Deut 6:7).
 This calling is intimidating and time-consuming, especially when it’s coupled with homework and baseball practice!
 Christian parents often find themselves making hard choices, determining how best to fill their children’s time.